Know all about the importance of self-care? I have some handy tips sprinkled all throughout this whole post that I feel are really helpful.

 Something that makes you feel good.

-Even something that temporarily makes you feel bad, but feels so necessary to your core, you feel you must do it.
+Even something that temporarily makes you feel bad, like an ice cream when you want to lose weight, but feels so necessary to your core, you feel you must do it.

 One of my most recent self-care activities was just that.